Rokucraft/RokuWiki/docs/roleplay/bending-mastery-system.md

 ## Becoming a Master

-For a character to be officially considered a master of their element they must complete an average of 10 roleplay lessons, minimum 8, depending on their current skill level, age, and ability.
+For a character to become a master of their element they must complete an average of 10 roleplay lessons, minimum 8, depending on their current skill level, age, and ability.
 A minimum of 8/10 lessons must be completed on the server.
 2/10 can be in the [Roleplay Hub Discord](https://discord.gg/tjqX25pH37) if necessary.
+Once completed, fill out the mastery application on the [forum](https://forum.rokucraft.com/) using the template provided.

 There are two types of bending instructor: